-CURF CONTENTS continued SAS user files - including a SAS version of the data set, and the SAS programs that generated the SAS-formatted version SPSS user files - including an SPSS version of the data set; and STATA user files - including a STATA version of the data set.
+CURF CONTENTS continued

 Refer to the File Content chapter of this Technical Manual for more information.

-WEIGHTS AND ESTIMATION As the survey was conducted on a sample of households in Australia, it is important to take account of the method of sample selection when deriving estimates from the CURF.
+WEIGHTS AND ESTIMATION

+As the survey was conducted on a sample of households in Australia, it is important to take account of the method of sample selection when deriving estimates from the CURF.
 This is particularly important as a person's chance of selection in the survey varied depending on the state or territory in which they lived.

 Each person record contains two weights, a Labour Force Survey (LFS) weight called LFSWTD and a Labour Mobility Survey weight called FINPRSWT.
 These weights indicate the number of people in the civilian population represented by that person.
 There are two weights because the scope of the LFS is different to the scope of the Labour Mobility Survey.
 For data items that are only applicable to the Labour Mobility Survey, it is important to use the Labour Mobility Survey weight, FINPRSWT.
 Users should take care to ensure the appropriate weight is used for analysis.
-To view the data item list, refer to Appendix 1 of this Technical Manual .
+To view the data item list, refer to Appendix 1 of this Technical Manual.

 The LFS weight, LFSWTD, is available on all records on the CURF.
-The Labour Mobility Survey weight, FINPRSWT, appears on 34,167 records.
-The estimates in the Labour Mobility Survey publication are based on a subset of these records, that is persons who worked at some time during the year ending February 2008.
+The Labour Mobility Survey weight, FINPRSWT, appears on 32,062 records.
+The estimates in the Labour Mobility Survey publication are based on a subset of these records, that is persons who worked at some time during the year ending February 2010.
 Therefore when using FINPRSWT, in order to match published Labour Mobility Survey estimates, the filter CURFPOP1=1 must be used.

 Where estimates are derived from the CURF, it is essential that they are calculated by adding the weights of persons in each category and not just by counting the number in each category.
-If each person's 'weight' is ignored, then no account would be taken of a person's chance of selection or of different response rates across population groups, and the resulting estimates could be significantly biased and would only represent distributions within the actual selected sample and not the population of interest.
+If each person's 'weight' is ignored, then no account would be taken of a person's chance of selection or of different response rates across population groups, and the resulting estimates could be signficantly biased and would only represent distributions within the actual selected sample and not the population of interest.

 The application of weights will ensure that the subsequent estimates conform to an independently estimated distribution of the population by age and sex, rather than to the age and sex distribution within the sample itself.

-For further information see the Explanatory Notes in the publications Labour Force, Australia (cat. no. 6202.0) and Labour Mobility, Australia, February 2008 (cat. no. 6209.0) on the CURF CD-ROM as Acrobat files 62020_FEB2008.pdf and 62090_FEB2008.pdf.
+For further information see the Explanatory Notes in the publications Labour Force, Australia (cat. no. 6202.0) and Labour Mobility, Australia, February 2010 (cat. no. 6209.0) on the CURF CD-ROM as Acrobat files 62020_FEB2010.pdf and 62090_FEB2010.pdf.

+USING THE CURF MICRODATA continued